project-repo/cagebreak/man/cagebreak.1.md

 The syntax accepted through this socket is identical to that of the configuration file (see *cagebreak-config(5)*).
-Errors which occur during interaction over IPC channel are displayed in a message box at the top right of the screen.
+Errors which occur during interaction over IPC channel are displayed in a message box on the screen.

 # OPTIONS